Koh Hong Travel Guide: Phang Nga Bay’s Best Island (Krabi)

 2. Visit Hong Island 360 Viewpoint

-The 360 viewpoint on Hong Island, built in 2020, is easily one of the most beautiful viewpoints in Thailand, with stunning 360 views of Phang Nga Islands, surrounding Krabi Islands, and Koh Hong Beach.
+Another top thing to do on Hong Island is the Hong 360 viewpoint.
+Built in 2020, it is easily one of the most beautiful viewpoints in Thailand, with stunning 360 views of Phang Nga Islands, surrounding Krabi Islands, and Koh Hong Beach.

 To get to the viewpoint of Hong Island, you need to climb 419 metal stairs.
 And most of the walkway is luckily in the shade.

-There are actually two different viewing platforms, but the highest one is the most popular one as it offers the best view of Phang Nga Bay.
+There are actually two different viewing platforms, but the most popular one is the highest one as it offers the best view of Phang Nga Bay.

 It usually takes around 20 minutes to reach the top of the Hong Island viewpoint, but it took us only about 10 minutes to reach the highest viewpoint without stopping.